Adkins Arboretum

-Adkins Arboretum is a 400-acre native garden and arboretum located within Tuckahoe State Park at 12610 Eveland Road, Ridgely, Maryland.
+Adkins Arboretum is a 400-acre native garden and preserve located near Tuckahoe State Park at 12610 Eveland Road, Ridgely, Maryland.
 The grounds contain five miles of paths through meadows and native plant gardens on the Eastern Shore of Maryland.
 Its gardens contain a "living collection" of more than 600 species of native shrubs, trees, wildflowers and grasses, used to promote land stewardship practices in the Chesapeake Bay region.